-A number of IPAs are implementing the GS1 Global Data Synchronization Network[TM] (GDSN) to synchronise product master data with trading partners to use as the basis of product catalogues.
+A number of IPAs are implementing the GS1 Global Data Synchronization NetworkTM (GDSN) to synchronize product master data with trading partners to use as the basis of product catalogues.
 Using the GDSN process will help improve supply chain data quality and management for trading partners.

-Suppliers of pharmaceuticals, vaccines, medical devices, sterile kits, and laboratory reagents may be expected to register with a GDSN-certified data pool and synchronise master data.
-For more information on IPA-specific GDSN implementation guidance and attribute guides, please reach out to your relevant IPA contacts identified in Section 7.
+Suppliers of pharmaceuticals, vaccines, medical devices, sterile kits, and laboratory reagents may be expected to register with a GDSN-certified data pool and synchronize master data per the IPA-specific requirements outlined in Annex C. For more information on IPA-specific GDSN implementation guidance and attribute guides, please reach out to your relevant IPA contacts.